 Next up is the beach of Le Cannelle, mainly with pebbles and low lateral rocks, while the seabed is largely sandy with many submerged rocks.
 Next to the free beach is a disabled-friendly beach club.
 This place is named after the Cannelle Tower, built between 16th and 18th centuries, and can be reached with an easy 5-10 minute stroll.

-You can reach this beautiful bay with a boat or using the road that leads you to the private beach club of Cala Piccola.
+You can reach this beautiful bay by boat or using the road that leads you to the private beach club of Cala Piccola.
 Opposite the beach is a famous coral cliff that subs make sure not to miss when visiting the Argentario.

 Cala del Gesso